Hyperbaric Oxygen Therapy FAQs

 How Safe is HBOT?

 HBOT is incredibly safe.
-The most common problem experienced by people undergoing HBOT is problems equalizing the pressure in their ears.
+The most common problem experienced by people undergoing HBOT is equalizing the pressure in their ears.

 How Safe Are Hyperbaric Chambers?